 Then, when an answer is given, you will need to remember to type out the name of the interviewee.
-Do not forget to skip a line between the different speakers as this will improve the presentation and flow of the transcript.
+Do not forget to skip a line between the different speakers as this will improve the presentation and flow of the transcripts examples.

-Luckily, transcription software like Audext offers automatic voice recognition which can make this task much easier.
+Luckily, transcription software like Audext offers automatic voice recognition.
+And it can make this task much easier.

 After you have made sure that all the speakers have been identified correctly, you will turn your attention to their actual words.

 For example, if more than one idea is mentioned at a time, you can use different paragraphs to make it easier to make sense of the flow of the conversation.

 If you`d like transcribing an interview without the help of software, you will need to listen to your recording again.
 It is happening after you have typed out the initial draft to edit the grammar and spelling where needed.